OUR STAFF

 Megan Emery, Chief Conservator and Senior Objects Conservator

 Megan Emery joined MACC in 2013 and is the Chief Conservator and Senior Objects Conservator.
-Megan received her MA in Art Conservation from Buffalo State’s Garmen Art Conservation Department.
-Previously she was objects conservator at the Cincinnati Art Museum and held fellowships and internships at the National Museum of the American Indian, Walters Art Museum, and Poggio Colla Archeological Field School.
+She received her MA in Art Conservation from Buffalo State’s Garmen Art Conservation Department.
+Previously, she was objects conservator at the Cincinnati Art Museum and held fellowships and internships at the National Museum of the American Indian, Walters Art Museum, and Poggio Colla Archeological Field School.
 Megan enjoys working on all types of materials, especially decorative arts, and objects from Indigenous and world cultures.
-Megan has extensive experience in the management of large-scale conservation projects, including monumental sculpture and murals.
+She has extensive experience in the management of large-scale conservation projects, including monumental sculpture and murals.
 Megan is a Fellow of the American Institute for Conservation (AIC), active in AIC’s Objects Specialty Group, and a member of the International Institute for Conservation.

 Nicole Grabow, Director of Preventive Conservation

-Ms. Grabow joined MACC in 2006, coming from the Smithsonian Center for Materials Research and Education at the Smithsonian Museum, Washington, DC.
-Prior to that, Nicole was a Mellon Fellow at the Smithsonian’s new National Museum of the American Indian, located on the Washington DC Mall, and an intern at the Smithsonian’s Freer and Sackler Galleries.
+Nicole Grabow joined MACC in 2006, coming from the Smithsonian Center for Materials Research and Education at the Smithsonian Museum, Washington, DC.
+Prior to that, she was a Mellon Fellow at the Smithsonian’s National Museum of the American Indian, located on the Washington DC Mall, and an intern at the Smithsonian’s Freer and Sackler Galleries.
 She holds a Master of Science from the Winterthur/University of Delaware Program in Art Conservation, specializing in Objects Conservation, and a Bachelor of Arts from Sarah Lawrence College in Bronxville, New York.
-Ms. Grabow has particular interest in working with Native American communities and on public art projects.
+Nicole has particular interest in working with Native American communities and on public art projects.
 She was a MACC Senior Objects Conservator and Preventive Conservator prior to becoming the Director of Preventive Conservation.
 She is a Certified CAP Assessor and a Fellow of The American Institute for Conservation.

 Kristy Jeffcoat, Senior Paintings Conservator

-Beth McLaughlin, Contract Textile Conservator
+Beth McLaughlin, Senior Textile Conservator

 Megan Randall, Objects Conservator